A testicular scan uses a special camera to take

 nuclear medicine specialist.

-need to remove any jewelry that might interfere with the scan.
+need to remove any jewelry that might get in the way of the scan.
 You may need to

-take off all or most of your clothes, but you will be given a cloth or paper
+take off all or most of your clothes.
+You will be given a cloth or paper

 covering to use during the test.